willwebberley/CENode/docs/getting_started.md

 ```

 _(We pass the core model before the custom one, because the `rule` concept is created by the former.
 If we didn't do this, then the rules we created in our custom model would be ignored.
 The core model also adds support for CECards, which we'll need to use later.)_

+In this guide, we don't _need_ to prepopulate the node if you don't want to, but it might give you and the agent a bit more to talk about if you do.

 ### Building the messaging interface